 Affected manufactured homes include residences with cosmetic damage only or residences that do not require repairs to make habitable.
 Cosmetic damage includes damage to skirting, paint, or a small number of shingles.
-Damage to a porch, carport, garage, and/or an outbuilding not used for commercial purposes is not eligible for IA and therefore would be considered affected damage.
-For flooding incidents, the water level from flooding is below the floor system and does not impact habitability (e.g., there is no visible water line, and only skirting is missing or bent).
+Damage to a porch, carport, garage, and/or an outbuilding is not eligible for IA and therefore would be considered affected damage.
+For flooding incidents, the water level fromflooding is below the floor system and does not impact habitability (e.g., there is no visible water line, and only skirting is missing or bent).